bridgekat/zenith/notes/design.md

 In the following specification, context extensions like $\Gamma \cup \ldots$ are assumed to be well-formed (i.e. no duplicate names).

+The domain is always considered to be non-empty.

 ### Well-formed terms and formulas (with equality)